 Unique value proposition examples

-In 2020, there were 31.7 million small businesses in the USA, according to the Small Business Administration (SBA).
-And, there were 20,139 large businesses.
-With so many existing businesses, it’s important to highlight the value of your business.
+There are 33,185,550 small businesses in the USA, according to the Small Business Administration (SBA).
+With so many existing businesses, it’s important to highlight your value.
 Take a look at some unique value proposition examples.

 Your business creates handmade clothing using recycled materials.
 After doing research, you determine that your target market is: